pycom/pycom-documentation/chapter/firmwareapi/pycom/machine/Timer.md

 Create an Alarm object.

-- ``handler``: will be called after the interval has elapsed.
-If set to None, the alarm will be disabled after creation.
+- `handler`: will be called after the interval has elapsed.
+If set to `None`, the alarm will be disabled after creation.
-- ``arg``: an optional argument can be passed to the callback handler function.
-If None is specified, the function will receive the object that triggered the alarm. s, ms, us: the interval can be specified in seconds (float), miliseconds (integer) or microseconds (integer).
+- `arg`: an optional argument can be passed to the callback handler function.
+If `None` is specified, the function will receive the object that triggered the alarm.
+- `s, ms, us`: the interval can be specified in seconds (float), miliseconds (integer) or microseconds (integer).
 Only one at a time can be specified.
-- ``periodic``: an alarm can be set to trigger repeatedly by setting this parameter to True.
+- `periodic`: an alarm can be set to trigger repeatedly by setting this parameter to `True`.

 ### Methods

 #####<function>Timer.sleep_us()</function>

 Delay for a given number of microseconds, should be positive or 0 (for speed, the condition is not enforced).
-Internally it uses the same timer as the other elements of the Timer class.
-It compensates for the calling overhead, so for example, 100 us should be really close to 100us.
-For times bigger than 10,000 us it releases the GIL to let other threads run, so exactitude is not guaranteed for delays longer than that.
+Internally it uses the same timer as the other elements of the `Timer` class.
+It compensates for the calling overhead, so for example, 100us should be really close to 100us.
+For times bigger than 10,000us it releases the GIL to let other threads run, so exactitude is not guaranteed for delays longer than that.

 # class Chrono